 Develop and Practice Cross-Cultural Awareness

-In summary, any cross-cultural business situation is a journey.
+Any cross-cultural business situation is a journey.
 There are going to be differences.
 Expect them.
 Learn to appreciate them.
 Learn from them.
+Learn to adapt.